-- 1. Mandatory drug screening for acceptance into any healthcare related program. - 2.
-Random drug screening for any student or employee if deemed necessary. - 3.
-Information session regarding drug and alcohol abuse/prevention is given during student orientation at the beginning of each new program and in the student catalog. - 4.
-Drug and alcohol abuse prevention is embedded throughout the curriculum utilizing a variety of methods to include but not limited to guest speaker expertise, field trips, clinical rotations, classroom assignments & projects, etc. - 5.
+- 1. Random drug screening for any student or employee as deemed necessary.
+Students and employees must have satisfactory drug screening while enrolled and/or employed. - 2.
+Information session regarding drug and alcohol abuse/prevention is given during student orientation at the beginning of each new program and in the student catalog. - 3.
+Drug and alcohol abuse prevention is embedded throughout the curriculum utilizing a variety of methods to include but not limited to guest speaker expertise, field trips, clinical rotations, classroom assignments & projects, etc. - 4.
 Employees are provided with information on policies related to alcohol and illicit drug use through distribution of the Employee Handbook.

 The consumption of ALCOHOLIC BEVERAGES and ILLEGAL DRUGS on the property of BTC is ABSOLUTELY PROHIBITED, and violators will be prosecuted by local law enforcement agencies.
 Prohibited unlawful use includes violation of the Missouri law prohibiting possession or use of alcohol by persons under 21 years of age and all other state and federal laws regulating use, possession or distribution of alcohol or drugs.
-Also, prohibited are the unlawful or unauthorized use and/or possession of narcotics, drugs, drug paraphernalia and/or other chemicals; the distribution and/or sale of alcoholic bev erages and the unlawful or unauthorized distribution and/or sale of narcotics, drugs and/or chemicals.
+Also, prohibited are the unlawful or unauthorized use and/or possession of narcotics, drugs, drug paraphernalia and/or other chemicals; the distribution and/or sale of alcoholic beverages and the unlawful or unauthorized distribution and/or sale of narcotics, drugs and/or chemicals.
 Students and employees are notified that the unlawful manufacture, distribution, dispensing, possession or use of a controlled substance or alcohol on the school's property or as part of the school's activities are prohibited and will be grounds for immediate dismissal from a program or employment.
-Any student or employee whose behavior is illegal, endangering the safety of students or employees, or consid ered to be disruptive to normal college activities will be dismissed immediately.
+Any student or employee whose behavior is illegal, endangering the safety of students or employees, or considered to be disruptive to normal college activities will be dismissed immediately.
 Those employees or students dismissed for illegal behavior will be reported to the appropriate authorities and subject to the penalties of federal, state, and city laws.